gamemanual0/gm0/source/docs/custom-manufacturing/laser-cutting.rst

 What Can You Cut?
 -----------------

-As mentioned above, CO2 lasers – like those commonly available to FTC teams – can cut wood and some plastics.
+As mentioned above, CO2 lasers---like those commonly available to FTC teams---can cut wood and some plastics.
 Some of the most useful materials you can cut with a CO2 laser in the 40 watt range are:

 Wood
 ^^^^